 On July 27, 2016, the judge denied the Sureties' motion to stay the case in favor of a pending ICC Arbitration and granted PGE's motion for an injunction prohibiting the Sureties from pursuing any Performance Bond claims in the ICC Arbitration.
-The Sureties appealed the rulings to the Ninth Circuit Court of Appeals and asked the district court to stay the district court proceedings pending resolution of the appeal.
-In October 2016, the district court denied the request to stay the proceedings.
-Briefing on the merits of the appeal to the Ninth Circuit has been completed, but no oral argument dates have been set.
-On October 24, 2016, the Sureties filed a motion with the Ninth Circuit for a stay of PGE's district court proceedings against the Sureties pending the Sureties' appeal to the Ninth Circuit.
-Oral argument is set for May 8, 2017.
+The Sureties appealed the rulings to the Ninth Circuit and asked the U.S. District Court to stay the proceedings pending resolution of the appeal.
+On July 10, 2017, the Ninth Circuit overturned the U.S. District Court ruling and held that the ICC Arbitration panel has jurisdiction to determine what parties can be joined, and what claims can be presented, in the ICC Arbitration.
+On July 24, 2017, PGE filed a petition requesting en banc rehearing with the Ninth Circuit.
 For additional information on this matter, see Note 7, Contingencies, in the Notes to the Condensed Consolidated Financial Statements.